 If you stick to the main footpath this is about a mile long from Rothesay to Ardencraig, but there are other less trodden paths that can take you up to a bridle path leading further up Canada Hill to the horse riding place.
 The footpath is rough in places especially after bad weather but should be accessible to most.
 It's worth it though for the high level views over Rothesay Bay and up Loch Striven - quite beautiful especially at sunset.
 It's also fascinating to be able to see the rear of the houses along Battery Place!

-The information presented here is collected from the public domain or has been provided by previous customers, users of or visitors to Bogany Wood.
+The information presented here is collected from the public domain and/or feedback from previous customers, users of or visitors to Bogany Wood.
 It is presented in good faith but is not warranted to be complete or free from errors.
 E&OE.